Murder accused told 999: 'I've just killed my girlfriend in the hot tub'

 Prosecutors then claim that Pearson compressed her neck and did “submerge her head and body in water” and that he murdered her.

-He is said to have sent messages to Clint Leveque and Arran Jack informing them that he intended to provide Claire with money and a plane ticket.
-He is said to have told Clint Leveque that Claire was in “good health” and that he had booked flights for her to return to Canada.
+He is also accused of sending messages to two men informing them that he intended to provide Claire with money and a plane ticket.
+He is said to have told one that Claire was in “good health” and that he had booked flights for her to return to Canada.

-The sixth charge claims that he acted in a “threatening and abusive manner” by driving a car into the sea and by taking possession of a knife and striking himself with the blade in the neck in the presence of his mother.
+He faces a sixth charge of threatening and abusive behaviour by driving into the sea and being in possession of a knife and striking himself with a blade in the neck.

 Pearson had pleaded not guilty to all of the charges.
 The trial, before Judge Lord Arthurson, continues on Wednesday.